hanabi/hanabi.github.io/Reference.md

   * Cathy discards.
   * Alice knows that this is some sort of *Reverse Finesse*, as it is calling for the blue 3.
 However, the blue 3 cannot be in her *Finesse Position* (slot 1), as she knows from the *Elimination Notes* that it must be either on slot 2, 3, 4, or 5.
 So it must instead be a *Reverse Elimination Finesse*.
   * The *Elimination Finesse* promises that it is her oldest card, so she plays slot 5 as blue 3.
-* As mentioned above, *Chop Moved* cards should be skipped over when finding the *Elimiation Finesse* target.
+* As mentioned above, *Chop Moved* cards should be skipped over when finding the *Elimination Finesse* target.
 If there are two or more cards with *Elimination Notes* on them and they are all *Chop Moved*, then the oldest *Chop Moved* card should be played.
-* *Elimination Finesses* apply to ALL types of situations with *Elimination Notes* (including *Discard Elimination Notes*, *Play Elimination Notes*, and *Double Discard Elimination Notes*).
+* *Elimination Finesses* apply to **all** types of situations with *Elimination Notes* (including *Discard Elimination Notes*, *Play Elimination Notes*, and *Double Discard Elimination Notes*).
 Subsequently, you can more specifically describe an *Elimination Finesse* as a *Discard Elimination Finesse*, a *Play Elimination Finesse*, or a *Double Discard Elimination Finesse*.
 * Note that normal *Finesses* take priority over *Self-Elimination Finesses*.
 For example:
   * On the stacks, blue 2 and green 2 are played.
   * Alice has *Elimination Notes* on slot 3 and slot 4 for red 3.